 Plan Your Mesa Verde National Park Vacation

-Unlike most national parks of the west, Mesa Verde earned its status from its rich cultural history rather than its geological treasures.
-President Theodore Roosevelt established it in 1906 as the first national park to "preserve the works of man."
-The Ancestral Puebloan people, who lived in the region from roughly 600 to 1300, left behind more than 4,000 archaeological sites spread out over 80 square mi.
+Unlike the other national parks, Mesa Verde earned its status from its ancient cultural history rather than its geological treasures.
+President Theodore Roosevelt established it in 1906 as the first national park to "preserve the works of man," in this case that of the Ancestral Puebloans, also known as the Anasazi.
+They lived in the region from roughly 550 to 1300; they left behind more than 4,000 archaeological sites spread out over 80 square miles.
 Their ancient dwellings, set high into the sandstone cliffs, are the heart of the park.

-All 150 rooms of the park's Far View Lodge, open April through October, have private balconies and fill up quickly—so reservations are recommended, especially...read more
+All 150 rooms of the park's Far View Lodge, open April through October, fill up quickly—so reservations are recommended, especially if you plan to visit...read more

-Dining options in Mesa Verde are limited inside the park, but comparatively plentiful and varied if you're staying in a nearby town.
-In surrounding communities...read more
+Dining options in Mesa Verde are limited inside the park, but comparatively plentiful and varied if you're staying in Cortez or Durango.
+In surrounding...read more

 Things To Do in Mesa Verde National Park